 When it comes to skin care, how you apply them can make or break the results you want.
 For instance, any effective skin care routine has to start with cleansing the skin.
 Essentially, cleansing the skin gives you a blank slate to apply all your other skin care products.
 With less dirt, debris and makeup to work through, they can penetrate deep into the pores.

-A good rule of thumb is to cleanse, tone, serum and moisturize in that order.
+A good rule of thumb is to cleanse, tone, treat with serums and moisturize in that order.
 If you use products in that way, it helps to maximize the absorption of all of them.

-For individual hyaluronic acid and vitamin C serums, you’ll want to apply the vitamin C serum first.
-We recommend our Glow Factor, followed by Youth Serum to help protect the skin’s moisture barrier.
+For individual hyaluronic acid and vitamin C serums, you’ll want to apply your hyaluronic acid first, then vitamin C. We recommend starting with our Youth Serum to prime the skin, followed by Glow Factor for that added photoprotection.
 Make sure to give it a few minutes between product applications to let everything absorb and not dilute the effectiveness.

 And, as we said, always make sure that you moisturize at the end of your skin care routine.
 One of the leading causes of dullness and age-related concerns is a lack of proper skin hydration.